 Finally, coming back to the issue of storage optimization, if you look for the cheapest quickest solution available, you need but to open your windows search bar.
-Disk Cleanup and Storage Sense are two very useful tools now integrated with Windows 10.
-The first allows you to scan for the most common junk data, and while it does not perform a thorough and varied scan like CleanMyPc and CCleaner, it can help you free some space straight away without having to install any additional software.
+Hard Drive/Disk Cleanup and Storage Sense are two very useful tools now integrated with Windows 10 to get more disk space.
+The first allows you to scan for the most common junk files, and while it does not perform a thorough and varied scan like CleanMyPc and CCleaner, it can help you free some space straight away without having to install any additional software.
 Storage Sense, on the other side, can give you a more in-depth look at what is taking space on your PC, allowing you to perform the cleaning procedure where it seems needed.
 These two are more DIY optimizers but, as already said, are included by default with Windows, and I hope it will interest you to know that you can access them at any moment.

 Is CleanMyPc Worth the Premium Price?